ajakubek/python-llist/docs/index.rst

 Currently two types of lists are supported: a doubly linked :class:`dllist` and a singly linked :class:`sllist`.

-All data types defined in this module support efficient O(1)) insertion and removal of elements (except removal in sllist).
+All data types defined in this module support efficient O(1) insertion and removal of elements (except removal in :class:`sllist` which is O(n)).
 Random access to elements using index is O(n).
-It does however cache the most recently accessed node which allows O(1) access to consecutive indexes.

 :class:`dllist` objects
 -----------------------